brandur/org/drafts/postgres-queues.md

 Many thanks to my colleague [Daniel Farina](https://twitter.com/danfarina) for postulating the original hypothesis suggesting the precise failure mechanic of QC and Que, and my colleague [Peter Geoghegan](https://twitter.com/geoghegan86) for verifying our findings with relation to Postgres and suggesting improvements for accuracy.

-<div class="divider-short"></div>

-<sup id="footnote-1"><a href="#footnote-1-source">1</a></sup> Although it is generally true that a Postgres index doesn't contain visibility information, there is an exception.
+[1] Although it is generally true that a Postgres index doesn't contain visibility information, there is an exception.
 If a process notices that a heap tuple is completely dead (as in not visible to any open transaction), it may set a flag on the index TID called [LP_DEAD](https://github.com/postgres/postgres/blob/master/src/backend/access/nbtree/README#L378).
 This will allow subsequent scans on the index to skip visiting the corresponding heap tuple.

-<sup id="footnote-2"><a href="#footnote-2-source">2</a></sup> It's worth noting as well that an [index-only scan](https://wiki.postgresql.org/wiki/Index-only_scans) can to some degree check a tuple's visibility without fetching it from the heap.
+[2] It's worth noting as well that an [index-only scan](https://wiki.postgresql.org/wiki/Index-only_scans) can to some degree check a tuple's visibility without fetching it from the heap.
 This is accomplished through the use of a _visibility map_ which concerns itself with tracking the tuples that are still visible to _all_ transactions.
 The scan must still visit the heap to check visibility for pages containing tuples that have conditional visibility, but for most tables the visibility map will provide a significant optimization.

-<sup id="footnote-3"><a href="#footnote-3-source">3</a></sup> The hockeystick effect is related to a very sharp increase in lock time.
+[3] The hockeystick effect is related to a very sharp increase in lock time.
 I didn't get to the bottom of why this was happening, but it's also something that's worth investigating.

 <figure>
   <p><img src="/assets/postgres-queues/post-lock-time.png"></p>